 Nobody really wants this to happen, but when major incidents strike, people may be without access to clean water, power,

-And other necessities for an extended period of time.
+And other necessities for an extended period.

 For example, in February 2018, an ex-cyclone struck New Zealand.
-The devastation inflicted by certain cities and towns left individuals without access to basic necessities.
+The devastation inflicted by certain cities and towns left individuals without access to necessities.

 Even when the pipes were repaired as well as the water was restored, the council cautioned the people to be cautious and to boil the waters before drinking.